PartialVolume/shredos.x86_64/README.md

                           abort the shutdown by typing sudo shutdown -c

       --sync=NUM          Will perform a sync after NUM writes (default: 100000) 0    - fdatasync after the disk is completely written fdatasync errors not detected until completion.
                                  0 is not recommended as disk errors may cause nwipe to appear to hang
                           1    - fdatasync after every write
                                  Warning: Lower values will reduce wipe speeds.
-                          1000000 - fdatasync after 1000000 writes etc.)
+                          1000 - fdatasync after 1000 writes etc.

       --verify=TYPE       Whether to perform verification of erasure (default: last)